NAU-IoT/Power-Monitoring/README.md

   - Modify PMConfiguration.py to match your current implementation `nano PMConfiguration.py`
     - Refer to comments for necessary changes
   - Build docker image in current directory `docker build -t powermonitor .` this will take a while
-  - Create a volume to store data in a convenient location `sudo docker volume create --driver local --opt type=none
+  - Create a volume to store data in a convenient location `docker volume create --driver local --opt type=none
     --opt device=/some/local/directory
     --opt o=bind